A suggestion for managing the RYLA Rep duties, after reading this page, is to print the RYLA Calendar and refer to it for actions and deadlines.

 RYLA (Rotary Youth Leadership Awards) is a life-changing leadership training program for youth where leadership skills and principles are learned, developed and enhanced in an atmosphere of trust and respect.

-Current high school sophomores and juniors (classes of 2019 and 2018, respectively) will be eligible to apply beginning February 1, 2016.
+Current high school sophomores and juniors (2017-18 school year) will be eligible to apply beginning February 1.

 Students you select must attend the entire conference from Sunday afternoon to Friday noon – NO EXCEPTIONS.
 Be sure to get that commitment from the students before they are selected.